 What Meghan Markle's Friends and Colleagues Are Saying About Those Bullying Allegations

 Meghan Markle's squad is coming to her defense.
-Two days after The Times published anonymous allegations that Meghan bullied her staffers and left royal aides in tears, the Duchess...
+Days after The Times published anonymous allegations that Meghan bullied her staffers and left royal aides in tears, the Duchess of...

 More in www.eonline.com